Thank you for subscribing

 The severity of a car scratch depends on how many layers of paintwork the scratch penetrates.
 Image: Getty

-How to remove scratches from cars
+How to get rid of scratches from cars

 Car paintwork consists of several layers: primer, base paint, and topcoat (also called clearcoat).
 Some car owners also wax their car, adding a final layer of shine and protection.
 How detrimental a scratch is to your car depends on how many layers of paintwork it penetrates through.